Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Lucerne, Swizerland - Lion Monument

-The Swiss have a long tradition of supplying mercenaries to foreign governments.
+Switzerland has a long tradition of supplying mercenaries to foreign governments.
+(Even today, Swiss Guards protect the Vatican.)
 Because the Swiss have been politically neutral for centuries and have long enjoyed a reputation for honoring their agreements, a pope or emperor could be confident that his Swiss Guards wouldn't turn on him when the political winds shifted direction.

 The Swiss Guards' honor was put to the test in 1792, when--after trying to escape the French Revolution--King Louis XVI, Marie-Antoinette, and their children were hauled back to the Tuileries Palace in Paris.
 A mob of working-class Parisians stormed the palace in search of aristocratic blood.
 More than 700 Swiss officers and soldiers died while defending the palace, without knowing that their royal employers--like Elvis--had left the building.

 In the early 1800s, the Danish artist Bertel Thorvaldsen was hired to sculpt a monument to the fallen Swiss Guards.
-The sculpture was carved in a sandstone cliff above the city center, near Lucerne's Glacier Garden and the Panorama, and it has attracted countless visitors since its dedication in 1821.
+The Löwendenkmal or "Lion Monument" was carved in a sandstone cliff above the city center, near Lucerne's Glacier Garden and the Panorama, and it has attracted countless visitors since its dedication in 1821.

 Reaching the Löwendenkmal